python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ---

 ### Optional: Working with Redis
 In [Configure the Bot](#configyml) you were asked to set `bot.redis.use_fakeredis` to `true`.
 If you do not need to work on features that rely on Redis, this is enough.
-Fakeredis will give the illusion that features relying on redis are saving information properly, but restarting the bot or the specific cog will wipe that information.
+Fakeredis will give the illusion that features relying on Redis are saving information properly, but restarting the bot or the specific cog will wipe that information.

-If you are working on a feature that relies on redis, you will need to enable redis to make sure persistency is achieved for the feature across restarts.
+If you are working on a feature that relies on Redis, you will need to enable Redis to make sure persistency is achieved for the feature across restarts.
 The first step towards that is going to `config.yml` and setting `bot.redis.use_fakeredis` to `false`.

 #### Starting Redis in Docker (Recommended)
-If you're using the Docker image provided in the project's docker-compose, open your `config.yml` file, set `bot.redis.host` to `redis`, and `bot.redis.password` to `null`.
+If you're using the Docker image provided in the project's Docker Compose, open your `config.yml` file, set `bot.redis.host` to `redis`, and `bot.redis.password` to `null`.

 #### Starting Redis Using Other Methods
 You can run your own instance of Redis, but in that case you will need to correctly set `bot.redis.host` and `bot.redis.port`, and the `bot.redis.password` value in `config-default.yml` should not be overridden.
 Then, enter the `.env` file, and set `REDIS_PASSWORD` to whatever password you set.